Email & SMS marketing so good, it’s boring

 The email preheader is one of the most important yet overlooked aspects of a good email campaign.
 Also called the preview text or the email header, preheaders appear next to the email subject line and give customers more context on the contents of the email.

-Email preheaders provide valuable real estate to help your brands tease an incentive, incorporate a CTA, summarize email content, or build curiosity or FOMO.
+Email preheaders provide valuable real estate to help you tease an incentive, incorporate a CTA, summarize email content, or build curiosity or FOMO.

 At the same time, just like subject lines, if your preheaders are misleading or incorrect, your subscribers can get annoyed and mark your emails as spam.